Who's Leaving Who: Impact and legacy

 Retrospectively, in 2021, British magazine Classic Pop ranked the song number 14 in their list of 'Top 40 Stock Aitken Waterman songs', adding: "When PWL added their Hi-NRG motifs to Canadian country artist Anne Murray's version of "Who's Leaving Who" from two years earlier, the song took on ABBA-esque qualities that worked like a charm...
 When this put her into the Top 40, eventually climbing into the Top 5, things were looking up."
 In 2023, Alexis Petridis of The Guardian listed the song at number 12 in his "Stock Aitken Waterman's 20 greatest songs – ranked!", adding that it "is the best of the lot, boasting a melody that's not just Abba-influenced, but Abba standard: the bridge and chorus are fantastic."
+In 2025, Thomas Edward of Smooth Radio ranked the song ninth in his list of "Stock Aitken Waterman's 15 greatest songs, ranked".

 Chart performance

 In the UK, "Who's Leaving Who" debuted at number 37 on April 2, 1988, reached the top ten two weeks later, peaked at number four for two consecutive weeks, thus attaining the same position than "Whatever I Do (Whenever I Go)" four years earlier, and remained on the chart for a total of 11 weeks, five of them spent in the top ten.
 It ranked at number 59 on the 1988's national year-end chart, and peaked at number six for consecutive two weeks on the UK Dance Chart established by Music Week.
 In the other European countries, the song achieved his highest position in Ireland where it attained number two and charted for five weeks, and was also a top ten hit in Finland and Luxembourg.
 It failed to enter the top ten by one place in Switzerland, reached number 15 in West Germany out of a 12-week chart run, peaked at number 17 in both the Flanders region of Belgium and Austria, and stalled out of the top 30 in the Netherlands.
 On the Pan-Eurochart Hot 100 singles compiled by the Music & Media magazine, "Who's Leaving Who" debuted at number 71 on April 16, 1988, culminated at number 12 for consecutive two weeks, and fell off the chart after 19 weeks of presence.
 It also featured for six weeks on the European Airplay Top 50 with a peak at number 25 in its fourth week.
-Outside Europe, "Who's Leaving Who" was a top-20 hit on the US Dance Club Songs chart, peaking on July 9, 1988, at number 19, with eight weeks of charting.
+Outside Europe, "Who's Leaving Who" was a number-one hit in Israel and a top-20 hit on the US Dance Club Songs chart, peaking on July 9, 1988, at number 19, with eight weeks of charting.
 In New Zealand, it debuted at a peak of number 44 in May 1988 and charted in the top 50 for four weeks.